danielrive/smart-cash/README.md

 3. **Terraform Apply**: This executes a composite action created to avoid repeating code because these steps are needed in other workflows.
 This can be found in **_./github/actions/terraform-apply/action.yaml_**.The following diagram shows the steps execute by the composite action:

     <img src=".github/images-readme/Composite-action-tf-apply.png" alt="general-workflow" width="400" />

-## Kubernetes resources creation

-GitOps is used to create K8 resources, [Implementing GitOps using FluxCD](https://dev.to/aws-builders/smartcash-project-gitops-with-fluxcd-3aep) explains more details about implementation.

 ## CI/CD app